kwatch/oktest/python/README.txt

 :ok (val1).in_(val2):
 	Raise AssertionError unless val in val2.

-:ok (val1).not_in(val2):
-	Raise AssertionError unless val not in val2.

 :ok (val1).contains(val2):
 	Raise AssertionError unless va2 in val1.

-:ok (val1).contains(val2):
-	Raise AssertionError unless va2 not in val1.
+This is opposite of in_().

 :ok (val1).is_(val2):
 	Raise AssertionError unless va2 is val1.